stroparo/sidra/README.md

 Don't Repeat Yourself Scripting Library - Commonly needed scripts
 ======================================

-## Important

-This is to be discontinued and the new library replacing this will be https://github.com/stroparo/sidra

-Author: Cristian Stroparo

-License: May be used for commercial and non-commercial purposes, maintaining original source code comments with project title and original credits intact, and also state the author as such in the list of authors of any new / forked versions derived from this one.

----

 The _SIDRA Scripting Library_ (abbrev.
 'SIDRA' in source code) is a collection of useful scripts in the form of functions and scripts (or "recipes", as in Chef lingo, although this library does not relate to Chef at all).
 Several subjects are covered relating but not limited to file manipulation, tech ops, text processing etc.

 Key advantages of using it in your project / environment: